-The great Greek outdoors invites you to discover it in every season.
-A tapestry of landscapes with an amazing array of biodiversity and ecological value will unfold before your eyes: in national parks, waterfalls, rushing rivers, lakes, wetlands, mountain ranges, even volcanoes on Santorini, Nisyros and Milos.
+A tapestry of landscapes with an amazing array of biodiversity and beauty unfolds before your eyes in Greece: national parks, waterfalls, rushing rivers, lakes, wetlands, mountain ranges, even the remnants of volcanoes on Santorini, Nisyros and Milos.
 You’ll soon discover just how much variety such a small country can display.
-The mild climate and natural environment is ideal for hiking, riding, off-road driving, rafting, kayaking, rock and mountain climbing and (if you’re feeling really adventurous) even canyoning.
+The mild climate and natural environment are ideal for hiking, riding, off-road driving, rafting, kayaking, rock and mountain climbing and (if you’re feeling really adventurous) even canyoning.

-There are 419 Natura 2000 sites, as well as 4 Geoparks that are part of the European Geoparks Network (EGN): Lesvos and its fossilized forest, the Natural Park of Psiloritis on Crete, the Helmos-Vouraikos National Park in the Peloponnese and the Vikos-Aoos National Park in the Zagorohoria region of Epirus.
+There are more than 4,000 Natura 2000 sites around the country, as well as four Geoparks that are part of the European Geoparks Network: Lesvos and its fossilised forest, the Natural Park of Psiloritis on Crete, the Helmos-Vouraikos National Park in the Peloponnese and the Vikos-Aoos National Park in the Zagorohoria region of Epirus.

-Greece’s 400 wetlands are places of special beauty and many are protected by the Ramsar Convention or belong to the Natura 2000 network.
-The lagoons of Messolongi, Gialova, Porto Lagos and Thrace, the Amvracian Gulf have wonderful lagoons, as do the Strofilia forest, the deltas of the rivers Axios, Nestos, Evros, Acheloos and Arachthos, lakes Kerkini, Vistonis, Vegorotis, Mikri Prespa, Koroneia and Volvi have to be seen to be believed.
-All offer a rich world of vegetation and are home to countless birds, amphibians, mammals and fish.
+Meanwhile, Greece’s 400 wetlands are particularly scenic, with many protected by the Ramsar Convention because of the migratory and resident birdlife that they attract.
+Messolongi, Gialova, Porto Lagos and the Amvracian Gulf have wonderful lagoons, as do the Strofilia forest and the deltas of so many rivers (the Axios, Nestos, Evros, Acheloos and Arachthos).
+Meanwhile, the lakes of Kerkini, Vistonis, Vegorotis, Mikri Prespa, Koroneia and Volvi have to be seen to be believed.
+All offer a rich world of vegetation and home to countless animals and plants.

-The best places for bird-watching are the Dadia forest, the Evros and Pineios deltas, Mt Olympus, Gialova lagoon and the Kerkini, Heimaditis and Zazari lakes.
+If you are into birdwatching, the best places to go are the Dadia forest, the Evros and Pineios deltas, Mt Olympus, Gialova lagoon and the Kerkini, Heimaditis and Zazari lakes.

 Ecotourism in Greece

-Hiking trails and forest roads will lead you off the beaten track to lakes, rivers and hot springs, forests, waterfalls and valleys as well as to ancient temples, old castles and churches; the human and historical side of the landscape.
+Hiking trails and forest roads will lead you to lakes, rivers and hot springs, with forests, waterfalls and valleys as well as ancient temples or medieval castles adding additional natural and historical touches to the landscape.

 Agrotourism in Greece

-You’ll pick fruit and vegetables from the gardens, pluck grapes from vines and help turn them into wine and raki, and when the work is done you’ll join the others at local festivals and feasts that will immerse you in the traditions of the area.
-Leaving, you’ll take with you the experience along with a souvenir of honey or jam or herbs home with you… so the aromas and tastes can transport you back whenever you have the urge.
+You’ll pick fruit and vegetable patches and cool lunch with them and pluck grapes from the vines and help turn them into wine and raki.
+And when the work is done, you’ll join others at local festivals and feasts that become immersed in the traditions of the area.
+Just don’t forget to take souvenir of honey or jam or herbs home with you… so the aromas and tastes can transport you back whenever you have the urge.